marketlytics/trafficSourceTracker.js/README.md

 With the move to universal analytics this source tracking was moved serverside leaving all the existing integrations in a lurch.
 Google Analytics will eventually discontinue classic analytics.
 This presented a need for replacement script that followed the default attribution model favored by google analytics.

+## Whats it good for?
+- Enhance CRM data with marketing campaigns
+- Send a bit more context with Contact Form Enquiries
+- Send traffic source data to another site [affiliate]

+Some more use cases and approaches can be seen in the [launch blog post.](http://marketlytics.com/integrate-traffic-source-in-crm/)

 ## Installation
 Include the trafficSourceTracker.js file on all pages before `</body>` recommended minify it before use.